Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

 \runtime $O(1)$. \item \myit{Remove layers $C_{0},\ldots,C_{2r}$} We call a node \emph{happy} if it has an uncolored path to a \Tnode in its $r$-neighborhood.
 By this definition we assign each happy node to its closest \Tnode in its $r$-neighborhood.

 We define the \emph{boundary} of graph $H$ as the set of nodes with degree less than $\Delta$ in $H$.
 Nodes that are colored and have distance at most $r$ steps away from the boundary now remove their color and each such node is assigned to its closest boundary node, breaking ties using identifiers.
-Now it might happen that a node $v$ that is $r \leq \ell < 2r$ steps away from the boundary was assigned to a node $w$ in the first round of assigning and that $w$ is at most $r-1$ steps away from the boundary.
+It might happen that a node $v$ that is $r \leq \ell < 2r$ steps away from the boundary was assigned to a node $w$ that is at most $r-1$ steps away from the boundary.
 Due to the uncoloring $w$ might not be a \Tnode anymore.
 However, $w$ is assigned to a node $w'$ on the boundary.
 Then there is an uncolored path of length at most $2r$ from $v$ to $w'$ through $w$ and we assign $v$ to $w'$ as well.

 Define layers $C_0,\ldots, C_{2r}$, where $C_i$ consists of nodes of $H$ that are at distance $i$ from their respective assigned node.
 The layer $C_0$ consists of \Tnodes, and all nodes that have degree $<\Delta$ in $H$.
 Remove the layers $C_0,\ldots, C_{2r}$ and the marked nodes from the graph.